Ways To Cope & Deal With Stress During COVID-19

-Still, while COVID-19 rages on, this does not mean that you have to suffer from high levels of stress 24/7.
-Stress can be managed and should be managed.
-This way your health and mental wellbeing can stay in check both short and long term.
+While COVID-19 rages on, this does not mean you have to suffer from high levels of stress, 24/7.
+On the contrary, stress can and should be managed.
+In this way, health and mental well-being remains in check, both short and long term.

-No one is perfect, and stress is a natural part of life.
-In this post, we’ll try to lighten your stress levels during this unprecedented time.
+No one is perfect.
+Stress is a natural part of life.
+In this post, we’ll try to lighten your stress “load” during this unprecedented time.

 Why is it Important to Manage Stress Levels During COVID-19?

 The pandemic shows no signs of wavering.
 Even in quarantined countries, rates of infections have dipped and risen.
-Masks, social distancing, and other measures have been implemented to reduce the risk of infection and a vaccine has even been developed, but not everyone has access to the vaccine or medical care.
+Masks, social distancing, and other measures have been implemented to reduce the risk of infection.
+A vaccine has even been developed, although not everyone has access to the vaccine or medical care.

 In short, life remains uncertain, and many people are unemployed and struggling financially.
-As a result of all of this, stress continues to affect us all.
-This might seem insignificant to some people., but, stress decreases the effectiveness of our immune system and makes us more prone to illness.
+As a result of this, stress continues to affect us all.
+This might seem insignificant to some, but stress decreases the effectiveness of our immune system and makes us more prone to illness.

 High levels of stress also cause a deterioration in mental health.
-So, we are seeing people struggling with stress and other mental health issues more.
-Again, stress is a natural part of life, as I mentioned.
-But, we have to get a handle on it so we can stay healthier during the pandemic.
+Certainly, we can expect people struggling with stress and other mental health issues even more so at this time.
+Again, stress is a natural part of life, but we have to get a handle on it so we can come out the other side stronger then ever before!

 Best Ways to Cope with Stress During COVID-19!